tobifash0/Renaming-Server-2022-and-Installing-Active-Directory/README.md

-# ROverview: Lab 2 Renaming Windows Server 2022 and Installing Active Directory
+# Overview: Lab 2 Renaming Windows Server 2022 and Installing Active Directory
 In this home lab, I will be demonstrating the process of Renaming Server 2022 and Installing Active Directory in a home lab environment.
 I'll be using VirtualBox and be focusing on simulating a real-world IT setup.
 It serves as a practical demonstration of key IT administrative tasks, such as configuring server names, setting up Active Directory, and managing domain services.

 ## Objectives